 Like the Chord M Scaler, the CD9 has a switchable upsampling capability with a number of preset levels that can lift a signal from a wide range of sources.
 That includes CD playback, optical, coaxial, and USB but not BNC.
 Sampling rates are as wide as the M Scaler ranging between PCM and DSD, from 44.1kHz to 768kHz or DSD64 to DSD512.

 Because it is also a DAC the CDP9 also offers analog outputs both balanced and unbalanced and even a small 3.5mm TRS output stage for headphones and earphones.
 The M Scaler requires a secondary DAC component to complete the signal chain and preferably one with dual-BNC input.

-Unlike the Chord M-Scaler, the CDP9 uses an off the shelf delta-sigma ES9028PRO DAC chipset with a switchable power supply.
+Unlike the Chord M-Scaler, the CDP9 uses an off-the-shelf delta-sigma ES9028PRO DAC chipset with a switchable power supply.
 The demands for upsampling are also via FPGA like the M Scaler but this is also mixed in with power requirements for second stage decoding into an analog signal as well as reading CDs.
-The M Scaler has no such power demands other than its FPGA driven upsampling so noise is less of factor.
+T

 The setup for this comparison is as follows.
 44.1K/16BIT into Foobar2000, Windows 10 with WASAPI for the Nuprime CDP9 and ASIO 1.05 for Chord.